Deccan-for-AI/content_hub/courses/prompting_101_demo/complex_prompting/writing_a_complex_prompt/content_file.md

 ## What is a Complex Prompt?

-A complex prompt is designed to challenge a model's capabilities by testing its performance across multiple dimensions and explore a model's limitation.
+A complex prompt is designed to challenge a model's capabilities by testing its performance across multiple dimensions and explore a model's limitations.

 ### Why learn Complex Prompting?